BMO Field: Renovations

-As the stadium is owned by the City of Toronto, their consent is required for any modifications.
-The City insisted that any renovations included making the playing surface longer to fit a CFL field so it could house the Argonauts, who had to vacate the Rogers Centre by the end of the 2017 season.
-Mark Grimes, Chairman of Exhibition Place's Board, began negotiating with MLSE on the project and said "I think I have Mr. Leiweke's ear in that I am a big CFL fan and that we need to get the Argos on stable ground."
+As the stadium is owned by the City of Toronto, its consent is required for any modifications.
+The City insisted that any renovations included making the playing surface longer to fit a CFL field so that it could accommodate the Argonauts, who had to vacate the Rogers Centre by the end of the 2017 season.
+Mark Grimes, chairman of Exhibition Place's board, began negotiating with MLSE on the project and said, "I think I have Mr. Leiweke's ear in that I am a big CFL fan and that we need to get the Argos on stable ground."
 Deputy Mayor Norm Kelly said that "the Argos have got to play there" and that "I think there is a very good chance that they will."
-On February 25 Grimes said that a deal was "getting close" and could be reached "in the next couple weeks".
+On February 25, Grimes said that a deal was "getting close" and could be reached "in the next couple weeks".
 Preliminary plans were released to the public on March 5.

 BMO Field in June 2016, shortly after an expansion to raise the stadium's seating capacity was completed.

-In addition to making the field compatible for CFL games, the upgrades, which were originally budgeted for $115–120 million, added a new upper deck on the east side, raising capacity from 21,566 seats to 30,000 for soccer, with 26,500 seats in CFL configuration, and is temporarily expandable with additional end zone seating to 40,000 for big events such as the rugby sevens at the 2015 Pan-Am games, NHL outdoor games, Grey Cup, MLS Cup, possible 2028 Summer Olympics or later or a successful 2026 FIFA World Cup by Canada.
+In addition to making the field compatible for CFL games, the upgrades, which were originally budgeted for $115–120 million, added a new upper deck on the east side, raising capacity from 21,566 seats to 30,000 for soccer, with 26,500 seats in CFL configuration, and it is temporarily expandable with additional end zone seating to 40,000 for big events such as the rugby sevens at the 2015 Pan-Am games, NHL outdoor games, Grey Cup, MLS Cup, Summer Olympic Games, or a successful 2026 FIFA World Cup by Canada.

 The plans called for $30 million retractable end zone seating in the south and a retractable terrace in the north end to ensure that fans aren't farther from the playing surface in soccer configuration due to the longer CFL field, and a roof over most permanent seating areas.
 Leiweke promised that the soccer playing surface will remain natural grass.
 A reinforced hybrid playing surface such as Desso GrassMaster, in which artificial fibres are embedded in the turf to allow for the grass roots to intertwine with them to strengthen the pitch, was originally under consideration, but concerns that this would complicate repairs to the pitch led MLSE to decide against it.
 A $1 million subsurface heating system and a $1 million artificial lighting system were installed to encourage grass growth, and MLSE secured an exemption to use pesticides on the field.
 Portions of the CFL end zones are artificial turf.
 Removable paint is used for lining the field to allow for the football lines to be removed prior to soccer games.
 As well, the field has two football goalpost configurations so that the same grass isn't relined every game.
-Under a two-phase construction process, the field was lengthened and the capacity of the stadium increased for $77 million by May 1, 2015, with the roof added by May 1, 2016, for $43 million.
+Under a two-phase process, the field was lengthened and capacity of the stadium increased for $77 million by May 1, 2015, with the roof added by May 1, 2016, for $43 million.